 Diseases that are genetically determined are referred to as genetic diseases or hereditary diseases.
 It is often cited that there are about 250 hereditary diseases identified among cats so far.
 But how often do they occur?
+Here are the most common feline inherited diseases.

 Most domestic felines are random-bred.
 This causes for random frequencies of liability genes and random development of clinical genetic diseases among them.
 However, pedigreed breeds may have higher or lower incidences of certain genetic conditions depending on the frequencies of liability genes showing up in their generally much smaller gene pools.